Skip to main content

 Frequently Asked Questions

-AMERICAN FEDERAL BANK has a Bank Health Score of B (65/100).
+American Federal Bank has a Bank Health Score of B (65/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 11.55%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-AMERICAN FEDERAL BANK holds $796M in total assets and $584M in total deposits.
-It is located in FARGO, NORTH DAKOTA (FDIC Certificate #29140).
+American Federal Bank holds $796M in total assets and $584M in total deposits.
+It is headquartered in Fargo, North Dakota (FDIC Certificate #29140).

-AMERICAN FEDERAL BANK has a Tier 1 capital ratio of 11.55%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.01%, and the return on assets is 0.51%.
+American Federal Bank has a Tier 1 capital ratio of 11.55%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.01%, and the return on assets is 0.51%.

 Yes.
-AMERICAN FEDERAL BANK is FDIC-insured (Certificate #29140).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+American Federal Bank is FDIC-insured (Certificate #29140).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: